 As for the non-Germanic languages, Latin inherited this Indo-European root as auris and Greek as ous (both meaning “ear”).

 The words for “ear” in the Romance languages, according to the Chambers Dictionary of Etymology, came from the Latin diminutive auricula, and include the French oreille, Spanish oreja, Italian orecchio, Portuguese orelha, and Romanian ureche.

 But back to agriculture.
 The phrase “ear of corn” did not always mean what it does to Americans today.
-Originally, around the year 800, a “corn” in Old English was a small hard particle, as of sand or salt.
+Originally, sometime before 700, a “corn” in Old English was a small hard particle or seed, like an appleseed.

-Soon it was used to mean a grain or a seed, and consequently “corn” simply meant grain in general: wheat, rye, barley, oats, and so on (hence the terms “barley-corn” and “pepper-corn”).
+By the 800s it meant “the fruit of the cereals,” the OED says, so “corn” was simply grain in general: wheat, rye, barley, oats, and so on (hence the terms “barley-corn” and “pepper-corn”).

 Not until the 1600s did “corn” refer to the maize or Indian corn grown in the Americas, and even afterward, the word as used in Britain meant grain in general.
 For instance, the 19th-century Corn Laws in Britain were about grain crops.

 The OED explains that the word “when not otherwise qualified, is often understood to denote that kind of cereal which is the leading crop of the district.”